netomantonio/matrix-protocol/ZOF_ZION_ORCHESTRATION_FRAMEWORK.md

 ## 📟️ OVERVIEW

-The Matrix ZWF Protocol defines a **conceptual model for AI-oriented workflows** that allows multidisciplinary teams to describe workflows as technology-independent state machines.
+The Matrix ZOF Protocol defines a **conceptual model for AI-oriented workflows** that allows multidisciplinary teams to describe workflows as technology-independent state machines.
 All flows follow the pattern: **Event → Query Oracle → Decision → Action → Evaluation → Conditional Oracle Enrichment**.

-ZWF does not prescribe tools, orchestration engines, or technical implementations - it only directs **how to think and record the path** in a conceptual and traceable way.
+ZOF does not prescribe tools, orchestration engines, or technical implementations - it only directs **how to think and record the path** in a conceptual and traceable way.

-**CSH Integration:** ZWF integrates with the Semantic Hierarchy Catalog (CSH) to enable governance-aware workflows that respect organizational hierarchies and authority levels during both Oracle consultation and knowledge enrichment phases.
+**MOC Integration:** ZOF integrates with the Matrix Ontology Catalog (MOC) to enable governance-aware workflows that respect organizational hierarchies and authority levels during both Oracle consultation and knowledge enrichment phases.

-### 🏛️ **CSH - Single Source of Governance**
+### 🏛️ **MOC - Single Source of Governance**

-ZWF uses the **Semantic Hierarchy Catalog (CSH)** for:
+ZOF uses the **Matrix Ontology Catalog (MOC)** for:
-- **Enrichment Criteria**: The `EvaluateForEnrich` checkpoint consults configurable rules in CSH
+- **Enrichment Criteria**: The `EvaluateForEnrich` checkpoint consults configurable rules in MOC
 - **Authority Validation**: Verifies if user has authority to create UKIs in specific scopes
 - **Knowledge Filtering**: Oracle returns only UKIs compatible with user's hierarchical context
 - **Organization Flexible**: Each implementation can define its hierarchies and rules

-**Reference Document**: `CSH_CATALOGO_SEMANTICO_HIERARQUIAS.md`
+**Reference Document**: `MOC_CATALOGO_SEMANTICO_HIERARQUIAS.md`

 ---